We have five factories and 19 years of experience in plant extracts

 However, it is important to be aware of potential interactions with medications and to consult a healthcare professional before starting any supplementation regimen, especially for those with pre-existing health conditions or taking prescription medications.

-As research continues to uncover the full extent of the health benefits of Citrus bioflavonoids, there is a growing interest in understanding their mechanisms of action and potential applications in therapeutic interventions.
+As research continues to uncover the full extent of the health benefits of citrus bioflavonoids, there is a growing interest in understanding their mechanisms of action and potential applications in therapeutic interventions.
 Future research may focus on:

 - Identifying specific bioflavonoid subclasses and their unique health benefits.